 This youth track and field meeting, which is open for athletes born 1991-1998, is designed to give the kids some sense of the buzz of a major international meeting, the organisers “transforming the stadium into the world’s first Diamond League event for kids”, allowing them “to get the feeling of competing just as the world's star athletes do”.

 The organisers promised and delivered:

-“The DN Galan has become the national institution it is today through a good degree of stubbornness and a lot of persistence,” said Söderberg, delivered with a wry smile on his face.
+“The DN Galan has become the national institution it is today through a good degree of stubbornness and a lot of persistence,” said Söderberg with a wry smile on his face.

-Generations of Swedish athletes have come and gone but the country has always retained a love affair with the sport of athletics, an understanding of athletics culture, to such an extent that – despite coming off the back of a golden generation of retired stars such as Bergqvist, Holm etc…and with very little success at the last Olympic Games, World or European championships - Söderberg was confident to declare that “the DN Galan is THE annual sporting event of the country, the ‘must have ticket’ event of each Stockholm summer.”
+Generations of Swedish athletes have come and gone but the country has always retained a love affair with the sport of athletics and an understanding of athletics culture, to such an extent that – despite coming off the back of a golden generation of retired stars such as Kajsa Bergqvist and Stefan Holm and with very little success at the last Olympic Games, World or European cChampionships – Söderberg was confident to declare that “the DN Galan is THE annual sporting event of the country, the ‘must-have ticket’ event of each Stockholm summer.”

 It might have been raining but it was athletics culture which was really being soaked up in the Olympic stadium today.

 Chris Turner for the IAAF